ShuoFENG0527/LTRUS-data/README.md

 # LTRUS-data
-This is for the Data Availability policy of ICSE.
+This is for ISSTA.
-The csv files stores the values of the performance measures (Recall, Precision, AUC, balance, and MCC) of each technique.
+The csv files stores the values of the performance measures (AUC, F-measure, and MCC) of each technique.